JooHyunPark-JP/NearbyNote/README.md

 **NearbyNote** is a smart location-based memo app that reminds you of your notes when you arrive at a specific location.

-- Quickly create notes using voice recognition or typing
-- Set location-based alerts with customizable geofence radius
-- See your saved notes directly on the map
-- Get notified automatically when you enter a saved location zone — even when the app is not running

 ---

 ## Key Features